axtk/axtk.github.io/x/ssd.md

 As shown above, the app's **entry points replicate the basic app structure**, too.
 They can be regarded as self-contained quasi-apps that can act largely independently from each other.
 For this same reason, **cross-entry-point imports are strongly discouraged**.

-Each level of the app can contain auxiliary files arranged into the directories `📁 const`, `📁 utils`, `📁 types`, and optionally other domain-specific ones like `📁 middleware`.
+Each level of the app, inside and outside the `📁 entries` directory, can contain auxiliary files arranged into the directories `📁 const`, `📁 utils`, `📁 types`, and optionally other domain-specific ones like `📁 middleware`.

 To facilitate navigation through the codebase, we should make file names very straightforward and transparent about their contents.
 The common file managing convention boils down to the following rules: (1) **Single export per file.** This rule still allows to collocate the main export with a tightly related type export, such as a function's parameters type, in the same file, which is a good practice.
 (2) **Files are named exactly as their export.** With the same casing.
 For index files, this rule applies to the parent directory's name.

 ```diff
 📁 const